 - Heat press machine

-- The item you want to transfer the digital image
+- Substrate (the item you want to transfer the image to)

 Read a detailed article on what is sublimation ink and its uses.

 How Does Sublimation Printing Work?

 The image is first designed using sublimation design software and then printed onto a sheet of sublimation paper using sublimation ink.
 After that, cut the design according to the substrate and place it on the substrate you want to transfer the image.